 So if you’re looking for something to clarify and tone your skin (without stripping) witch hazel might be the ingredient you’re searching for.
+Many toners include other skin-soothing ingredients along with witch hazel as an active ingredient to minimize stinging and dryness.
 You can shop some of our favorite products that hero the ingredient right here.

 Keep reading for the best witch hazel products.

 Best Overall: Mario Badescu Witch Hazel & Rose Water Toner